AntonioMast/Project-Dungeon/README.md

 # ProjectDungeon
-Project Dungeon is a Unity game that aims to implement & revolves around an engaging A.I.
+Project Dungeon is a Unity game that aimed to implement (and revolves around!) an engaging A.I.
 Opponent.